Our Mission & Program Overviews

 Needham Community Council Mission

-Serving Needham for over 90 years with our network of “People Helping People”
+Serving Needham for over 90 years with our network of “Neighbors Helping Neighbors”

 The Needham Community Council is a private non-profit organization which supports people in Needham who have under-met health, educational or social needs and promotes volunteerism, community and a sense of shared responsibility.